Man’s evolution is from innocence to innocence.

 Adam, Jesus, and Christ – these are the three stages of human consciousness.
 Adam is absolutely unconscious.
 Jesus is half-conscious, half-unconscious – hence the conflict, the confusion, the division, the tension.
 And Christ is absolute consciousness.

-Excerpted from I Say Unto You, Vol. 2, chapter 9.
+From I Say Unto You, Vol. 2, Discourse #9

 Copyright© OSHO International Foundation